fabricerenard12/RSA/README.md

 The modulo is an arithmetic operation that computes the remainder of the euclidean division.
 Here are the most important cases:
 1. 0 mod any integer other than 0 gives back 0.
 2. a mod n where a is strictly inferior than n gives back a.
-3. a mod n where a is greater than or equal to n gives back the remainder of the euclidean division: rem = a - k times n.
+3. a mod n where a is greater than or equal to n gives back the remainder of the euclidean division: rem = a - k times n, with max(k) s. t. k times n is inferior than or equal to n.
 ### Congruence modulo
+Coming soon
 ## How does the RSA algorithm work?
 Coming soon
 ## Generating large prime numbers